chaseruskin/legoHDL/ROADMAP.md

 - [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive
 - [ ] use argparse package to create better CLI?

-- [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)

 - [ ] '-all' option on graph/export to grab all project-level code